-Leandros glanced back at where Devikra waited for them, then took Roman’s hand.
-The white light of Roman’s veins set Leandros’ pale skin faintly aglow.
-Leandros pulled Roman abruptly away from Central Field, Roman following his lead easily.
+Leandros glanced back at where Devikra waited for them, his expression darkening as he processed this new information.
+With how close he stood, the white light of Roman’s veins set Leandros’ pale skin faintly aglow.
+Leandros pulled Roman abruptly away from Central Field, Roman going along happily.

-With each step, the glow faded and Roman found he could breathe more easily.
-Usually, he couldn’t resist the call of the darkness, urging him to give in, but the warmth of Leandros’ hand was a tether to reality.
+With each step, the glow faded and Roman found he could breathe more easily, the warmth of Leandros’ hand a tether to reality.

-By the time they stopped, well out of the Council and Devikra’s sight, he almost felt in control again.
-The two of them stood in a wide, empty street, oanai-sized homes all around them.
+By the time they stopped, well out of Devikra’s sight, he almost felt in control again.
+The two of them stood in a wide, empty street, oanai homes towering all around him.
 It must have rained here recently, because small puddles dotted the packed dirt road around them.
 One of the suns had set, the remaining sun casting Home in its orange-red glow.

 “What just happened?”
 Leandros asked.

 Leandros pursed his lips, but accepted the answer without argument.
-“And Devikra?
-You used to be friends.
-What happened there?”
+“Are you okay?” he asked.